 File Info

-Extracts comprehensive file metadata including all hash types (MD5, SHA1, SHA256, SHA512, ssdeep, imphash), entropy calculation, file size, and MIME type.
+Extracts file metadata including hashes (MD5, SHA1, SHA256, ssdeep), entropy calculation, file size, and file type.
 This is typically the first tool the agent runs.

 YARA Scan